 However discounts for international students are less prevalent, and you will need to show your international student card.

-Some museums will offer you 10%-50% discount on presentation of your international student card.
+Some museums will offer you a 10-50% discount on presentation of your international student card.
 Student discounts for buses and Rav-Kav Cards are only available to Israeli citizens.

 9. Shared bike system – tel-o-fun